-4.11 The business rates retention 50% funding system started on 1 April 2013.
+- 4.17 The business rates retention 50% funding system started on 1 April 2013.
 Rules for charging and rateable values are still set nationally by government and the valuation office respectively.
 The system includes top ups, tariffs, levies and safety nets.
 The latter is to protect income to some extent within overall reducing national funding levels.
 The system is more complicated as government has introduced small and rural business rates relief.
-The cost of this through loss of rates retention income to Teignbridge is generally covered by separate specific grant.

-- 4.12 Within Devon it has been beneficial for authorities to form a rates pool to avoid any payment of levy from Devon to the government.
+The cost of this through loss of rates retention income to Teignbridge is generally covered by separate specific grant. - 4.18 Within Devon it has been beneficial for authorities to form a rates pool to avoid any payment of levy from Devon to the government.
 With current assumptions of moderate business growth in the area significant savings are being achieved increasing over the years.
 The pool also spreads the risk of any business downturn in an authority over all members of the pool and encourages economic prosperity across authority boundaries.
-The Devon pool will become a 100% business rate pilot for 2018/19 following its successful submission with the assumption of reverting back to a rates pool in 2019/20. - 4.13 Teignbridge's position is better than the rates baseline because of estimated growth in business rates.
+The Devon pool will become a 100% business rates pilot for 2018/19 following its successful submission with the assumption of reverting back to a rates pool in 2019/20. - 4.19 Teignbridge's position is better than the rates baseline because of estimated growth in business rates.
 We also gain from pooling and this has been shown together with growth in the revenue summary as estimated rates retention and pooling gain.
-100% rates retention was promised by 2020 but there will be the transfer in of some funding responsibilities and the share of the total for districts could be reduced.
-Levies will cease but there may still be some opportunity for pooling of risk.
+100% rates retention was promised by 2020 but there will be the transfer in of some funding responsibilities and the share of the total for districts could be reduced. - 4.20 Levies will cease but there may still be some opportunity for pooling of risk.
 Negotiations to exit the European Union may delay the roll out of 100% business rates retention and a full or partial reset of baselines in 2020/21 could have a negative impact on funding levels.
-The provisional settlement also suggests that 75% business rates retention will now be introduced in 2020/21. - 4.14 New homes bonus is also part of core funding and is top sliced from settlement grant.
-It is based on additional property brought into occupation in the previous year with a higher amount for affordable housing.
-Teignbridge is receiving £3.4 million this year.
-Estimates of NHB are based on 620 homes per annum as in the local plan with each New Year now giving four years of grant. - 4.15 Government reformed the new homes bonus reducing the length of payments from 6 years to 4 years.
-Estimates for future years assume 4 years bonus as per the government preferred option for reducing years in the consultation from 2016. - 4.16 Council tax benefit was replaced by council tax support from 1 April 2013.
+The provisional settlement also suggests that 75% business rates retention will now be introduced in 2020/21. - 4.21 Council tax benefit was replaced by council tax support from 1 April 2013.
 As the support reduces the tax base there is less council tax income for county, fire, police, and towns & parishes.
 The cost was around 90% funded by government grant but this is now in main grant and not identified separately.
-The 10% shortfall was covered at Teignbridge in the first year by one minor change to benefit, technical reforms, and use of transitional grant. - 4.17 For 2014/15 two minor changes to compensate for the loss of transitional grant were consulted on and introduced.
+The 10% shortfall was covered at Teignbridge in the first year by one minor change to benefit, technical reforms, and use of transitional grant. - 4.22 For 2014/15 two minor changes to compensate for the loss of transitional grant were consulted on and introduced.
 The majority of taxpayers have adapted well to these changes, collection has been maintained and spend on council tax support itself continues to go down.
-There were further changes to the scheme applicable from 1 April 2017 to align as far as possible and mirror work incentives in Universal Credit and changes to housing benefit.
+There were further changes to the scheme from 1 April 2017 to align as far as possible and mirror work incentives in Universal Credit and changes to housing benefit.
 No changes are proposed for 2018/19.